The X Factor (British TV series) series 4

-Judges and presenters
+Judges, Presenters and Other Personnel

 On 8 March 2007, it was announced that judge Louis Walsh, who had appeared in all three previous series would be stepping back from his judging role but would continue to manage the acts after the show.
 This, along with the additional category, created vacancies for two new judges to join the original panel of Sharon Osbourne and Simon Cowell.
 Walsh was replaced by American choreographer Brian Friedman, who was hired after impressing Cowell on his show Grease Is the Word.
 A fourth judge was also brought in: Australian singer, actress and Australia's Got Talent judge Dannii Minogue.
 Cowell hired Minogue after viewing tapes of her judging on Australia's Got Talent, and because of her 30 years experience as a singer and performer.

 On 22 June, it was announced that Friedman had stepped down as a judge and would be replaced by Walsh.
 Friedman remained on the show as a performance coach and choreographer, billed on screen as "Creative Director".
 Suggestions that Walsh's firing and rehiring was concocted to generate publicity were denied.
 Commenting on Friedman's replacement by Walsh, Osbourne said that there was no "chemistry" within the original judging line-up, and that the atmosphere was "very uncomfortable".
 Cowell stated that the atmosphere was "very weird".
 For his part, Friedman said he felt "incredibly let down with the British talent".

 Following the departure of series 1–3 presenter Kate Thornton, Dermot O'Leary took over as presenter for series 4.
 In an interview with ITV Head of Entertainment and Comedy, Paul Jackson, O'Leary said he was still getting used to handling the rejected at the auditions: "I'm still trying to work it out.
 It's an emotionally exhausting show to do."
 On 2 May 2007, it was announced that Ben Shephard had quit his role as presenter of spin-off show The Xtra Factor on ITV2.
 An X Factor insider said: "Ben had a big chance of being the main presenter on X Factor until he did Soapstar Superstar last year on ITV1.
 He didn't impress some of the X Factor bosses on that live show and moved down the pecking order."
 Cowell said: "I wish Ben good luck.
 He has done a great job on The Xtra Factor."
 Shephard later signed up to front DanceX, a BBC One series hunting for a modern-day version of '70s dance outfit Hot Gossip.
 He was replaced by Top of the Pops presenter and BBC Radio 1 DJ Fearne Cotton.
 Osbourne left after this series and Cheryl Cole replaced her in series 5.